JustWhiteRabbit/JustWhiteRabbit/README.md

 - 👋 Hi, I’m @JustWhiteRabbit
-- 👀 I’m interested in becoming a front-end developer
+- 👀 I’m interested in becoming a web developer
-- 🌱 I’m currently learning with The Odin Project
+- 🌱 Learning with The Odin Project, Codecademy, Mimo

 <!---
 JustWhiteRabbit/JustWhiteRabbit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.